tiger234/TCS693_b_33/README.md

 # TCS693_b_33
-Please use start Apache(most important) and mysql before seeing my assignments as they only work in local server enviroment
+Please start Apache(most important) and mysql before seeing the assignments as they only work in server enviroment